 Eggplants grow well in containers, too.
 Use a five-gallon container for each plant and fill with moistened potting mix.

 You’ll want to use a slow-release, balanced fertilizer at the time of planting and supplement throughout the season.

 Granular fertilizer is a good option for container plantings since, in my experience, compost typically results in waterlogged soil over time.
-Plain, unamended potting soil doesn’t offer any nutrient value to the plants.

 Plants typically grow to be at least 18 inches both wide and tall, so space appropriately to allow for airflow.